 When you invest via crowdfunding you're buying shares usually in a start-up or growing business.
 Equity crowdfunding is risky – your investment may do well, but you could also lose your entire investment.

 What is crowdfunding?

 Crowdfunding works by many people (the crowd) putting in small amounts of money to raise funds for a company or project.

-The companies seeking money have to abide by certain rules such as being honest about the information they provide and how they will use the money.
+Companies seeking money have to follow certain rules, such as being honest about the information they provide and how they will use the money.
 The most a company can seek to raise from equity crowdfunding is $2 million in a 12 month period.

 They must also have systems in place to run some basic checks on the companies who want to raise money, such as checking company senior managers or directors are not bankrupt, or that they don't have convictions for fraud or dishonesty.
 They must have a system in place to handle complaints and belong to an independent dispute resolution scheme.

 Licensed crowdfunding service providers have ongoing obligations to continue to comply with the standards they met when we licensed them.
 Each year they give us up-to-date information to help us understand more about their business.